Malta agrees to public inquiry into journalist's murder - Journal du Cameroun

-The Maltese government on Friday ordered an independent inquiry into the 2017 murder of anti-corrution journalist Daphne Caruana Galizia, a day after the expiry of a Council of Europe deadline.
+The Maltese government on Friday ordered an independent inquiry into the 2017 murder of anti-corruption journalist Daphne Caruana Galizia, days ahead of the expiry of a Council of Europe deadline.

-Prime Minister Joseph Muscat appointed a retired judge to head the inquiry into the fatal car bombing of journalist and blogger Caruana Galizia, whose family and supporters have repeatedly called for an independent probe.
+Prime Minister Joseph Muscat appointed a retired judge to head the inquiry into the fatal car bombing that killed journalist and blogger Caruana Galizia, whose family and supporters have repeatedly called for an independent probe.

 Muscat’s office said it had agreed to the inquiry after it was assured it would not undermine criminal investigations into the killing.